From John Boyne to Jan Carson, here are four books the Penguin Ireland team can’t wait to start reading this Spring.

 In The Heart's Invisible Furies, 14 year-old Cyril confesses his attraction to other boys to his priest, in the hope that it will secure the release of his kidnapped friend Julian

 John Boyne was born in Ireland in 1971.
-He is the author of eleven novels for adults, six for younger readers and a collection of short stories.
-Perhaps best known for his 2006 multi-award-winning book The Boy In The Striped Pyjamas, John’s other novels, notably The Absolutist and A History of Loneliness, have been widely praised and are international bestsellers.
-Most recently, The Heart's Invisible Furies was a Richard & Judy Bookclub word-of-mouth bestseller, and A Ladder to the Sky was shortlisted for the Kerry Group Irish Novel of the Year Award in association with Listowel Writers’ Week.
-His novels are published in over fifty languages.
+He is the author of twelve novels for adults, six for young readers and a collection of short stories.
+Perhaps best known for his 2006 multi-award-winning and bestselling book The Boy In The Striped Pyjamas, John's other novels, notably A History of Loneliness, The Heart's Invisible Furies, and A Ladder to the Sky have been widely praised and are international bestsellers.
+He lives in Dublin.